Create a MariaDB Data Source

 - SSH Username: Enter the login username of the server where the target data source is located.

-Architecture Type Select the deployment architecture of MariaDB. - Standalone: A standalone MariaDB database deployed on a single machine, only one connection address and port are required.
+Architecture Type Select the deployment architecture of MariaDB. - Standalone: A standalone MariaDB database deployed on a single machine.
+Only one connection address and port are required.

 - SSL Cipher: Specify the SSL-Cipher encryption algorithm.